 Globe valves regulate or throttle the flow of water.
 This name is due to the bulge in the body of this valve.
 A globe valve’s handle is often a twist knob.
 Globe valves are often used when the flow of water needs regulation.
 Also, when it needs modifications.
 The twist knob on a valve raises and lowers a stopper on the end of the valve stem.
 It is one of the internal design characteristics.
-The water flow is completely stopped when the stem presses the inner valve seat stopper.
+The water flow completely stops when the stem presses the inner valve seat stopper.
 The valve stem can move away from the valve seat to control the volume of water flowing through it.
 Outdoor faucets and similar utility faucets use globe valves.
-It is because they are effective at controlling flow.
+This is because they are effective at controlling flow.

 Water pressure-reduction valves:

 Water pressure reduction valves bring the water pressure down to a safe level.
 Valves are often used.
 The spring and diaphragm control a particular limit.
 It depends on the pressure of the water supply.
-The pressure-reducing valves lower the total water pressure.
-Rather than open or restrict the water flow.
+The pressure-reducing valves lower the total water pressure rather than open or restrict the water flow.
 They’re used in residences with high-pressure water from the municipal water supply where the pressure might damage pipes and appliances.